What do CNNs Learn in the First Layer and Why? A Linear Systems Perspective: Quantifying Consistency using Energy

-The {\em energy profile} of a set of filters is simply the vector $\mathbf{e}=(e_1..e_k)$ and we measure consistency of two different sets of filters by measuring the correlation coefficient between their energy profiles.
-Note that this consistency measure is invariant to a rescaling of the filters, to a permutation of the filters and to any orthogonal transformation of the filters.
-This way of comparing linear representation is equivalent to considering the set of filters as a filter bank and measuring the sensitivity of the filter bank to different spatial frequencies.
+We measure similarity between two different sets of filters by measuring the correlation coefficient between their energy profiles.
+Note that this measure is invariant to a rescaling of the filters, to a permutation of the filters and to any orthogonal transformation of the filters.
+Since the PCA vectors of a set of patches extracted from natural images are highly localized in frequency~\cite{natim}, this way of comparing linear representation is equivalent to considering the set of filters as a filter bank and measuring the sensitivity of the filter bank to different spatial frequencies.